7ombie/jsii/docs/untitled.md

     lambda <params> <body>

-JSII parameters are expressed exactly as they are in JavaScript (including support for destructuring), just without the parenthesis (meaning that they can be omitted from function definitions entirely when there are no parameters).
+JS2 parameters are expressed exactly as they are in JavaScript (including support for destructuring), just without the parenthesis (meaning that they can be omitted from function definitions entirely when there are no parameters).